Children’s Design Workshop

 At the invitation of Balgowlah North Public School’s wonderful Teacher Librarian, Deborah Horsley, I ran a design thinking workshop with Year 5 students, to inform the Wriveted chatbot experience that I am currently working on as part of my digital drop-in at the Library.
 I worked closely with Pauline Fitzgerald in the Learning Services Team to refine my usual design thinking workshop to create a series of inspiring child led activities that build into a final product design.

 The Wriveted chatbot is an experiment in understanding how children might find a book they will love to read.
 Children answer a few quick questions in a conversational interface which results in several book recommendations.
-Any books that peak a child’s interest are then printed out to take away and find.
+Any books that pique a child’s interest are then printed out to take away and find.

 While the digital interface, data and algorithms required to create recommendations are crucial, so is the physical interface.
 And really the people best equipped to provide insight on what will really work for children are the children themselves.